tgstoecker/A2TEA.Workflow/README.md

 `conda install -c conda-forge mamba`

-In it's current form, A2TEA requires at least snakemake v7.12.1 - install or upgrade with `mamba install -c conda-forge -c bioconda "snakemake>=7.12.1"`
+In it's current form, A2TEA requires at least snakemake v7.12.1 - install or upgrade with `mamba install -c conda-forge -c bioconda "snakemake>=7.12.1"`.
+To circumvent dependency issues we also offer a containerized solution via a docker image hosted on dockerhub that can be used (details further below).
+Usage only requires Singularity to be installed, e.g.: `mamba  install -c conda-forge singularity`.

 Download/Clone the current release of the A2TEA workflow into the directory.